flutter/website/src/desktop/index.md

 $ sudo snap install flutter --classic
 ```

-If `snapd` is unavailable on the Linux distro you're using,
+Alternatively, if you prefer not to use `snapd`,
-you might use the following command:
+you can use the following command:

 ```terminal
 $ sudo apt-get install clang cmake ninja-build pkg-config libgtk-3-dev liblzma-dev